Interview with the Vampire: Background and publication

-In August 1974, Rice attended the Squaw Valley Writer's Conference at Squaw Valley, conducted by writer Ray Nelson.
+In August 1974, Rice attended the Community of Writers Conference in Olympic Valley, conducted by writer Ray Nelson.
 While at the conference, she met her future literary agent, Phyllis Seidel.
 In October 1974, Seidel sold the publishing rights to Interview with the Vampire to Alfred A. Knopf for a $12,000 advance of the hardcover rights, at a time when most new authors were receiving $2,000 advances.
 Interview with the Vampire was published in April 1976.
 In 1977, the Rices traveled to both Europe and Egypt for the first time.

 Upon its release, Interview with the Vampire received mixed reviews from critics.
 A reviewer for the St. Louis Post-Dispatch gave the book a positive review, describing the prose as "hypnotically poetic in tone, rich in sensory imagery", while other reviews were more negative.
 Edith Milton of The New Republic wrote: "To pretend that it has any purpose beyond suckling eroticism is rank hypocrisy".
 Leo Braudy writing for The New York Times said: "[...] the book is too superficial, too impersonal and too obviously made, to touch the sources of real terror and feeling."
 As of February 2008, the novel had sold 8 million copies worldwide.

 The book spawned a total of twelve sequels, collectively known as The Vampire Chronicles, and the spin-off series New Tales of the Vampires.
 The first sequel, The Vampire Lestat, was published in 1985 and sold more than 75,000 copies in its first printing, garnering largely favorable reviews.
 1988's The Queen of the Damned improved on Lestats numbers, receiving an initial hardcover run of 405,000 and topping the New York Times Best Seller list.
 Rice's vampire books share a fictional universe with her series Lives of the Mayfair Witches and the novel The Mummy, or Ramses the Damned.